 The Daewoo DR-200 is the post-ban version of the standard Daewoo AR-100.
 What's the difference?
-The AR-100 was imported into the United States before the ban on assault rifles in 1986.
+The AR-100 was imported into the United States before the ban on assault weapons in 1994.
 It was an untouched South Korean import.
 The DR-200 was imported after this ban and had to have certain features altered to be legal.
 The DR-200 rifle in this review, however, has been legally converted back to pre-ban configuration.
 Aside from the small differences created by the ban, the DR200 is the exact same rifle as the AR-100.
 It still accepts AR-15 magazines, and, on this particular model, still retained the rail mounts.

 The SIG SAUER "AimPoint clone" red dot sight works very well on the DR-200 when using the B-Square mount.
 The owner of the rifle who converted it back to pre-ban used an ACE fixed stock.
 Unfortunately, this sat too high for the user to be able to use the iron sights.
 The solution?
 A B-Square mount and this red dot.
 The height the mount offers offsets the height of the stock.
 They match perfectly with one another.
 Yet another reason this rifle is good with a red dot is the front sight ring.
 On Daewoo rifles, the front sight ring features a "bump" on the top.
 I'm not sure why this bump is there, but upon using this mount/optic combination, I may have found a new use for it: the "dot" sits perfectly on top of this bump and makes aiming a bit easier.
 The following photograph mostly shows this as I managed to move the camera when taking the photo.
 Thus, the dot and sight are not completely lined up properly (but this will not effect point of impact).